BugSwarm/bugswarm/README.md

         $ cd ..
         ```

-1. (Optional) Build and run spawner:
+1. (Recommended) Build and run spawner (to run BugSwarm in host, go to step 6):

     Spawner is a docker image that contain all required packages in `provision.sh` and can spawn pipeline jobs.
 If using spawner, the host only needs to install Docker.

-    For details about spawner, please see [spawner README](spawner/README.md).
+    To understand how spawner works, please see [spawner README](spawner/README.md).

     1. Build the spawner using docker
         ```sh